Lucasbolt/Private-key-Manager/README.md

 - **Delete Key**: Delete a stored private key.
 - **Backup Keys**: Backup all stored private keys to a local file or cloud storage.
 - **Restore Keys**: Restore private keys from a backup file.
+- **Update Master Password**: Change the master password securely.
+This generates a new encryption key and re-encrypts all stored keys data in the database.

 ## Installation